- For a material contract, the advance bill can be prepared against the material dumped on-site by the contractor.

 - Write the name of the subcontractor on each measurement sheet as well as on the payment challan.
 The name of the building and type of work should also be written on each page.

-- If the bill is on the built-up area basis, clearly mention the built-up area of that particular building.
+- If the bill is on a built-up area basis, clearly mention the built-up area of that particular building.

 - If the area is certified by higher authorities, clearly mention the “Certified Built-up area”.